Minnesota Wildflowers

 Detailed Information

-[photo of bract] The bracts on the underside of the flower are sharply pointed and usually hairy.
+[photo of bracts] The bracts on the underside of the flower are about ½ inch long, hairy, sharply pointed and spreading at the tips.

-[photo of leaves] Leaves are up to 10 inches long and 5 inches wide; gradually taper to a point at the tip and abruptly narrow near the base.
-They have serated edges and are hairy underneath.
+[photo of leaves] Leaves are up to 10 inches long and to 5 inches wide, gradually tapering to a point at the tip and abruptly narrowed near the base, on stalks from ¾ to 3 inches long that are often winged.
+Leaf edges are serrated to nearly toothless, the lower leaf surface is hairy and the upper rough textured.
 Attachment is opposite but may be alternate near the top of the plant.
-The stem is covered with stiff hairs, giving it a rough feel.
-It can be a reddish color.
+The stem is green or reddish and covered with stiff hairs, giving it a rough feel.

 • Prairie Restorations - Bringing people together with the land